MicroFocus/alm-octane-commit-injector/README.md

 ## Introduction

-A tool that can be used to inject commits to ALM Octane, using ALM Octane JavaScript Rest SDK.
-For more information also check ALM Octane JavaScript Rest SDK documentation and  REST API documentation for more details about Octane's API.
+A tool that can be used to inject commits from BitBucket Server in ALM Octane.

-Easiest way to run is using the command:

-`npm start`
+## How to install

+### Install locally

+#### By cloning the project

+- Download the project locally
+- Navigate inside the project
+- run `npm i -g`
+- You can now run `npx alm-octane-commit-injector` command from anywhere using a terminal

+#### By directly installing the command globally

+- run `npm i -g @microfocus/alm-octane-commit-injector`
+- You can now run `npx alm-octane-commit-injector` command from anywhere using a terminal

-from the root directory.
+### Run directly from the npm registry

+- Directly run `npx @microfocus/alm-octane-commit-injector` command so that npm automatically downloads and runs the tool

 ## Configuration